The First Woman to Bicycle Around the World

 That bike riding might be sexually stimulating for women was also a real concern to many in the 1890s.
 It was thought that straddling a saddle combined with the motion required to propel a bicycle would lead to arousal.
-So-called “hygienic” saddles began to appear, saddles with little or no padding where a woman’s genitalia would ordinarily make contact with the seat.
+So-called “hygienic” saddles began to appear, saddles with a gap where a woman’s genitalia would ordinarily make contact with the seat.
 High stems and upright handlebars, as opposed to the more aggressively positioned “drop” handlebars, also were thought to reduce the risk of female sexual stimulation by reducing the angle at which a woman would be forced to ride.

 But the constant drumbeat of warnings about cycling’s ill effects on women throughout the early 1890s also brought forth pointed rebukes, such as this one in the Chicago Daily News: “When woman wants to learn anything or do anything useful or even have any fun there is always someone to solemnly warn her that it is her duty to keep well.
 Meanwhile in many states she can work in factories ten hours a day, she can stand behind counters in badly ventilated stores from 8 o’clock to 6, she can bend over the sewing machine for about 5 cents an hour and no one cares enough to protest.
 But when these same women, condemned to sedentary lives indoors, find a cheap and delightful way of getting the fresh air and exercise they need so sorely there is a great hue and cry about their physical welfare.”
 11 Clearly, with the advent of cycling as a recreation for women, the gauntlet over woman’s rights had been thrown down.